na-na-hi/renget/archive/smgenlorePh2P2.md

 ***

    Tiamat suffice to say, is very groggy, and very pissed off with all the loud noises and bright lights going on above her.
+She's an older woman-dragon, give her a break.

    She very nearly ditches Earth and wider reality to just fucking collapse it on itself *(Mondays, amirite?)*, but gets off her ass, puts on her reading glasses with a sigh and starts rewriting reality to something she can bear to live with, because apparently she has access to the command line of the Universe down there in the *~~darkest depths of the dirty paddling pool~~* Abyssal Primordial Waters of Existence or some shit.
 She states to herself *~~as she's at her Abyss-computer, coding,~~* that all the other Gods are big smelly phoneys who rely on Worshippower, and that she's essentially the only God that matters, and all their creation storys are big smelly lies.